benhammondmusic/snake_tac_toe/README.md

 ### Checking for Win

-- The logic behind win a "win" relies on iterating over an array of all possible win conditions, and checking the current state of the board against each.
-We struggled getting these checks to work, until we finally isolated the bug: we are comparing the string `'O'` or `'X'` to the _**object**_ `GamePiece`, rather than the string _**property**_`GamePiece.mark` as we intended.
+The logic behind win a "win" relies on iterating over an array of all possible win conditions, and checking the current state of the board against each.
+We struggled getting these checks to work, until we finally isolated the bug: we were comparing the string `'O'` or `'X'` to the _**object**_ `GamePiece`, rather than the string _**property**_`GamePiece.mark` as we intended.

 ### Checking for Tie